 Earlier we alluded to the fact that there are many pitfalls to the autograph authentication business.
 Unfortunately, they will likely continue to be part of autograph collecting and authentication.
 As a result, many spirited debates and differences of opinions have spawned some truly insightful information.
 Before deciding to spend money on autograph authentication, we encourage you to do your own research.
 Not simply on the authenticator side of the equation but the detractor side as well.
-Here are a few resources worth reading before spending your money for an authenticator’s opinion:
+Here are a few resources worth reading before spending your money on an authenticator’s opinion:

 In-Person Autographs and Authentication